Bimini: The Fountain of Youth

 Juan Ponce de León and his search for the Fountain of Youth included references to Bimini ("Beniny").
 Arawak and/or Taíno spoke of a land called Beimini where the fountain could be found.
 Although the location was erroneously associated with the Bahamas, the natives referred to a location in the Gulf of Honduras.
 Although de León's expedition brought him to Florida, the fountain was rumored to exist within the shallow pools of South Bimini.
 Today there is a small freshwater well with a plaque commemorating the Fountain of Youth, on the road leading to the South Bimini Airport.

 Found within the brackish mangrove swamp that covers 6 km of the shoreline of North Bimini is The Healing Hole, a pool that lies at the end of a network of winding tunnels.
 During outgoing tides, these channels pump cool, mineral-laden fresh water into the pool.
-Because this well was carved out of the limestone rock by ground water thousands of years ago it is especially high in calcium and magnesium.
+Because this well was carved out of the limestone rock by ground water thousands of years ago, it is especially high in calcium and magnesium.

 Endemic species

 Bimini is home to several unique, endemic and threatened species.
-The Bimini Boa (Epicrates striatus fosteri), protected by Bahamian law, is the largest of the terrestrial reptiles on Bimini.
-The Bimini Ameiva (Ameiva auberi richmondi) is a very common, fast-moving lizard on the island.
+The Bimini boa (Chilabothrus strigilatus fosteri), protected by Bahamian law, is the largest of the terrestrial reptiles on Bimini.
+The Bimini ameiva (Ameiva auberi richmondi) is a very common, fast-moving lizard on the island.
 The smalltooth sawfish (Pristis pectinata) is one of the rarest fish in the world, sometimes listed as a critically endangered species by conservation groups.